 The Carroll Workforce Board, WIOA partners and the One Stop Operator are committed to inclusion of all community members to the access of the AJC and WIOA programs regardless of disability and Limited English Proficiency.
-Language line phone and video services as well as in-person interpreter are available for customers with limited English Proficiency.
+Language line phone and video services as well as in-person interpretation are available for customers with limited English Proficiency and hearing impairment.